Like most of you I wear many "hats" in life. One of my hats looks like this, and it's very handy if you're a beekeeper , like I am.

 There's a lot of buzz about bees these days.
 After hearing about the plight of the honey bees a couple years ago I started a colony with the help of a friend who has a few seasons of experience.
 I've since learned that honey bees are fascinating and complex creatures, and on top of everything else, they pollinate our flowers, trees, shrubs and crops and go to an incredible amount of work to produce honey-- something we humans find delectable.

-I'm happy to report that Nordic Ware makes three beautiful pans that honor our honey-producing friends, the Beehive, the Garden Bugs, and the Honeycomb.
+I'm happy to report that Nordic Ware makes three beautiful pans that honor our honey-producing friends, the Beehive, the Beehive Cakelet, Honeybee Cookie Stamps, and the Honeycomb Pull-Apart Pan.
 I've given them as gifts to a few beekeeper friends and they love them, of course.
-I'm including a great recipe for Honey-Chai Spice Cake from our recently released Best of the Bundt(R) cookbook at the end of this blog post.
-This recipe can be made in any Bundt(R) pan.

 More and more people are hearing about bees and the forces they're up against in their struggle to survive (pesticides, loss of habitat, disease, mites, etc.).
 The University of Minnesota is a leader in the research that's being done and well-known Professor Marla Spivak, an entomologist here who's leading the charge, has inspired the creation of a bee lab where anyone who's interested can learn more and get involved: beelab.umn.edu